Reaper0x1/metawiki/docs/docker-container/nginx-proxy-manager.md

 ### Create new SSL Certificate

+Let's configure a new SSL Certificate provided by Cloudflare.

-Go to <strong>SSL Certificates</strong> tab and add new Let's Encrypt Certificate:
+Go to <strong>SSL Certificates</strong> tab and add new <strong>Let's Encrypt Certificate</strong>:

 * Domain Names: <strong>*.example.com</strong>
 * Check <strong>Use a DNS Challenge</strong>